Kangaroo Care

 How to do Kangaroo Care?

-When doing Kangaroo Care, babies wear only a nappy and are placed in an upright position directly on their parent’s bare chest.
-Your baby’s position will be determined by your baby’s nurse and may be dependent on what medical equipment is being used in your baby’s care.
+Your baby’s position will be determined by your baby’s nurse and may depend on what medical equipment is being used in your baby’s care.

 Kangaroo care can be done with both premature and full-term babies and is known to have many benefits, such as: